microsoft/ML-For-Beginners/Regression/1-Tools/README.md

 [![Using Python with Visual Studio Code](https://img.youtube.com/vi/7EXd4_ttIuw/0.jpg)](https://youtu.be/7EXd4_ttIuw "Using Python with Visual Studio Code")

-> Click this image to watch a video on using Python within VS Code.
+> 🎥 Click the image above for a video: using Python within VS Code.

 1. Ensure that [Python](https://www.python.org/downloads/) is installed on your computer.
 You will use Python for many data science and machine learning tasks.
 Most computer systems already include a Python installation.
 There are useful [Python Coding Packs](https://code.visualstudio.com/learn/educators/installers?WT.mc_id=academic-15963-cxa) available as well to ease the setup for some users.
 Some usages of Python, however, require one version of the software, whereas others require a different version.
 For this reason, it's useful to work within a virtual environment.